aalaniz01/aalaniz01/README.md

 Welcome to my GitHub profile!

 ## 👩‍💻 About Me
-- 🎓 Student at San Diego State University pursuing a computer engineering degree
+- 🎓 Recent graduate from San Diego State Univeristy with a bachelors in computer engineering
-- 🌱 Currently learning: Windows Database and Web Programming
-- 📚 This GitHub is for class projects and practice

 ## 📫 Contact
-- Email: aalaniz0097@sdsu.edu
+- Email: alanizaalan@gmail.com
 - GitHub: https://github.com/aalaniz01